 - Rewards are redeemed for the company's business purposes only.

-- If you leave the company, you are still responsible for all account balances until the account is closed and paid, or a new authorized user is substituted on the existing account.
+- If you leave the company, you are still responsible for all account balances until the account is closed and paid—or until a new authorized user is substituted on the existing account.

 Finding the Right Card